 Rainbow Springs State Park is significant as a unit of the state park system due to the Rainbow Springs, Florida's fourth largest first magnitude spring group consisting of at least 87 spring vents.
-Uplands in the park provide habitat for a variety of imperiled wildlife and plant species including gopher tortoises, indigo snakes, Florida mice, southern fox squirrels, Florida pine snakes, and gopher frogs.
+Uplands in the park provide habitat for a variety of imperiled wildlife and plant species including gopher tortoises, indigo snakes, Little Blue Heron, swallow tailed kite, and Florida pine snakes.
 The park contains an abundance of archaeological sites, representing periods of Florida's history from Paleo-Indian through the discovery and mining of phosphate rock to the development of tourism during the early to mid-twentieth century.